 While many frittata recipes get a salty, creamy boost from cheese, you won’t miss the dairy in this one that we recommend serving with a dollop of Garlic Aioli Mayo.
 This well-balanced masterpiece gets sun-ripe sweetness and toothsome chew from sun-dried tomatoes, saltiness and smokiness from bacon, and a palate-cleansing licorice flavor from fresh basil.

 Primarily a steak fajita encased in baked egg blanket, you can still get your Mexican food fix sans carb- and grain-heavy tortillas.
 Serve with fresh cilantro leaves, lime wedges, Chipotle Lime Mayo, and maybe even some guacamole and you have a frittata fiesta.

-Portable omelets baked in muffin tins make a packable, quick way to get a protein-rich lunch.
+Portable omelets baked in muffin tins make a packable, quick way to get a fuss-free lunch.
 Learn the simple prep method and fill the muffin tins with any Whole30-compliant ingredients you’d like.
-Our version includes bacon, diced bell peppers, and no-dairy mayo.
+Our version includes bacon and diced bell peppers.
 Try ham or sausage, torn baby spinach, diced asparagus, sauteed mushrooms, or sliced mushrooms.

 One-Pot Meat & Veggies

 Tangy, moist, tender, zesty, a touch spicy and herby, versatile, quick, and easy, this Whole30 ranch chicken is a set-it-and-forget-it recipe that compliments dozens of recipes and uses.
 Four simple ingredients transform boring chicken thighs and bland breasts into a palate-tingling protein perfect for weekly meal prep or make-ahead meals for the family.